Talk show

 A talk show or chat show is a television programming, radio programming and podcast genre structured around the act of spontaneous conversation.
-A talk show is distinguished from other television programs by certain common attributes; in a talk show, one person (or group of people or guests) discusses various topics put forth by a talk show host.
+In a talk show, one person (or group of people or guests) discusses various topics put forth by a talk show host.
 This discussion can be in the form of an interview or a simple conversation about important social, political or religious issues and events.
 The personality of the host shapes the tone and style of the show.
 A common feature or unwritten rule of talk shows is to be based on "fresh talk", which is talk that is spontaneous or has the appearance of spontaneity.

 The talk show originated in the United States in the early 1950s.
 Talk shows can also have several different sub-genres, which all have unique material and can air at different times of the day via different avenues.

 Attributes

-Beyond the inclusion of a host, a guest(s), and a studio or call-in audience, specific attributes of talk shows may be identified:
+Beyond the inclusion of a host, a guest or guests, and a studio or call-in audience, specific attributes of talk shows may be identified: